oxidist/oxidist.github.io/_drafts/2017-08-10-Studying-techniques.md

 I personally recommend the [Cornell note taking system](https://www.umfk.edu/learning-center/studying-tips/notes/).
 When you take notes in that system, save the summary section for writing after the lecture/class.
 This forces you to revise the material that was taught.
 But when you do write it, don't just write it off the top of your head.
-First use the [Feynman technique](https://youtu.be/_f-qkGJBPts) to summarize the whole lesson, and do it at least twice.
+First use the [Feynman technique](https://youtu.be/_f-qkGJBPts?t=127) summarize the whole lesson, and do it at least twice.
 And then, write the summary.
 What this does is exercise your understanding of the material and quickly identifies your weak spots.

 ## Step 2 (Alternative):